samihadatta/workshop-ml-apis/README.md

 ![](https://media.giphy.com/media/7xkxbhryQO7hm/giphy.gif)

 ## Setup
-1. Navigate to a new directory where you'd like this workshop to live on your computer.
+1. Navigate to a new directory.
 2. Get the Google Cloud Vision API library and Canvas, which we use to get the pictures and draw on them...
 ```
 yarn add -- save @google-cloud/vision